 Download our Holiday in the Park guide or pick one up as you enter the park.

 Snag a great deal online: buy your tickets online before your visit.
 All the best deals are right on our site.

 Check our Events page to see a listing of special events being held during Holiday in the Park such as guest performances by visiting choirs.

 Arrive early.
-There's a lot to do and you'll want plenty of time to do it wall without feeling rushed.
+There's a lot to do and you'll want plenty of time to do it all without feeling rushed.

 Bundle up!
-Yes it’s California, but it’s also technically winter and you never know when Jack Frost will decide to blow into town for a visit.
+Yes it’s Georgia, but it’s also technically winter and you never know when Jack Frost will decide to blow into town for a visit.
 At least bring a jacket or a sweater for the chilly evenings.
-If you don’t want to lug it around while the sun is out, you can store it in one of the lockers located near Guest Relations.
+If you don’t want to lug it around while the sun is out, you can store it in one of the lockers located near Guest Services.

 Come hungry.
 At least leave room for a treat or two or three or four.
 There are so many delicious holiday goodies at the park during this time of year that you’ll be kicking yourself if you don’t have enough room for a bite or two.

-We have an amazing line-up of holiday shows so check our entertainment schedule in the Holiday in the Park guide or online so you can plan your day and make sure you see them all.
+We have an amazing line-up of holiday shows so pick up an entertainment schedule as soon as you walk through the front gate so you can plan your day and make sure you see them all.